pcafrica/advanced_programming_2025-2026/lectures/03/03-c++_classes.md

 # Best practices (1/2)

 - **Function size**: Inlining is most effective for small functions.
 For larger functions, inlining can lead to code bloat and may not improve performance.
-- **Compiler's discretion**: The `inline` keyword is a ***suggestion*** to the compiler, and the compiler can choose whether or not to inline the function based on optimization settings and other factors.
+- **Compiler's discretion**: The `inline` keyword is a *suggestion* to the compiler, and the compiler can choose whether or not to inline the function based on optimization settings and other factors.
-- **Header files**: If you define `inline` functions in header files, be cautious about including the same header in multiple source files.
-It can lead to multiple definitions if not managed properly.
-Using header guards (see Lecture 02) helps prevent this issue.
+- **Header files**: When defining functions in header files, always mark them as `inline` (or use `constexpr` or templates) to avoid multiple definition errors during linking.
+Header guards (see Lecture 02) prevent multiple inclusions within a single translation unit, but they do not prevent multiple definitions across different source files.
 - **Balancing readability**: While inlining can improve performance, it should be used judiciously.
 Overusing inline for functions that don't provide significant performance benefits can lead to less readable code due to poor code organization.

 ---